 4.6 Shaving the Client

 Shaving facial hair may help a client feel good about themselves and helps them to maintain their appearance in the way it was prior to becoming unable to provide their own care.
 It also helps the client to appear familiar and well-cared to their family and friends, which can be comforting during periods of illness.
 What is not often highlighted is that some women may also need shaving.
-As women age, excess hair may appear on the upper lip and chin and they or their family may wish to have this areas shaved.
+As women age, excess hair may appear on their upper lip and chin, and they or their family may wish to have these areas shaved.

 Remember to always allow the person to do the shaving if they are able to.
 The HCA can help by preparing the items they will use for shaving.
 You can also hold up the hand mirror or provide extra light so they can see better.
-However, before taking on the task of shaving a client, HCAs should obtain their consent.
-Inquire about their preferences as they will have a certain way based on years of shaving routine (start on the neck vs. starting with the sideburns); also what types of products they like.
+However, before shaving a client, HCAs should obtain their consent.
+Inquire about their preferences as they will have a certain way based on years of shaving routine (starting on the neck vs. starting with the sideburns), and ask what types of products they like.
 Always wear gloves during shaving due to the risk of bleeding.
-While using the type of razor a client prefers, most often electric razors are used in care facilities due to the risk of injury and some clients are on medication or have conditions that also put them at a higher risk of bleeding.
-So it is always important to check the Care Plan to ensure that the client can be shaved with a razor that has a blade.
+While consideration is given for the type of razor a client prefers, electric razors are most often used in care facilities due to the risk of injury from manual razors and the fact that some clients are on medication or have conditions that put them at a higher risk of bleeding.
+So it is always important to check the care plan to ensure that the client can be shaved with a razor that has a blade.
 Shaving cream should always be used with safety razor blades.
 Shaving cream is not to be used when using an electric razor.
-Never share or use someone else’s razor on a client as blood borne diseases can be spread this way due to the possibility of blood on the client’s razor.
+Never share or use someone else’s razor on a client, as blood-borne diseases can be spread this way due to the possibility of blood on the client’s razor.

 Table 4.6.1 Procedure: Shaving the Client